OH6BG/VOACAP_MAPS/README.md

     drwxr-xr-x 2 jpe jpe 40960 Aug 29 18:44 SNR50
     drwxr-xr-x 2 jpe jpe 40960 Aug 29 18:44 SNR90

 The directories of REL, SDBW, SNR50 and SNR90 contain all the maps.
-In this example, each map directory contains 648 maps (250+ MB).
+In this example, each map directory contains 648 maps (3 months x 24 hours x 9 bands), a total of 250+ MB.
 The "2021" directory contains the raw VOACAP predictions.